practicalli/clojure-cli-config/README.md

 # Library repositories
 Repositories that host libraries for Clojure.

+`central` and `clojars` are the man repositories for Clojure development are consulted in order.

+`central` and `clojars` repos can be removed from consideration by setting their configuration hash-map to `nil` in `~/.clojure/deps.edn`.
+For example, `{:mvn/repos {"central" nil}}`.

-If using a mirror for a repository the original repository should not be included as well.
-The order in which repositories are consulted is not guaranteed, so may cause unpredictable side effects in the project build especially if `RELEASE` or `LATEST` tags are used rather than a numeric library version.
+The order of additional repositories consulted is not guaranteed, so may cause unpredictable side effects in the project build especially if `RELEASE` or `LATEST` tags are used rather than a numeric library version.

 Maven supports [explicit mirror definition](http://maven.apache.org/guides/mini/guide-mirror-settings.html) in `~/.m2/settings.xml` and Clojure CLI tools(tools.deps) supports this configuration.
 Adding Maven Central or a mirror to  `~/.m2/settings.xml` negates the need for its entry in deps.edn configuration.